 We encourage you to review the privacy statements of websites you choose to link to from the St John website, so that you can understand how those sites collect, use and share your information.
 We are not responsible for the privacy statements, security, or other content on sites outside of the website.

-We may use a third-party supplier to manage mailings for fundraising appeals, campaigns, conduct research surveys or storage of your personal information on our behalf.
+We may use a third-party supplier to manage mailings for fundraising appeals, campaigns, conduct research surveys, storage of your personal information on our behalf or to manage our Data Protection Office.
 You can find out more about the suppliers that we use by getting in touch with us using the details in the ‘Contact us’ section below.

 We actively screen and monitor these companies to maximise the protection of your privacy and security.
 They are only permitted to use the data in accordance with relevant data protection legislation, under strict instructions from us, and in accordance with a data processing agreement entered into between St John and the supplier.

-We use Microsoft Office products, which are multi-tenant cloud services, for our internal office use.
+We use Microsoft Office 365 and Azure products, which are multi-tenant cloud services, for our internal office use.
 This means that internal documents and information generated by us are stored in cloud services hosted within the European Economic Area (EEA).

 Whatever your relationship with us, we will only store your information for a specified amount of time, as set out in our internal data retention policy.